Angrboda leaning from behind on her father's shoulder from behind as he is smiling iting at the table.

 "Bridge?"
 I interjected.
 I knew that the skinniest part of the fjord was just short of a mile wide.
 How could a Vendel ever build a bridge that long!

-"Just under the Pulpit Rock-Hulton, we are Trolls…
+"Just under the Pulpit Rock, after all Hulton, we are Trolls…

 "There she was, releasing a fox on my side.
 She just saved a family farm from a stefnivarg.
-After finding the galdra, Trollman, who was trying to scare them away to extend his pasture, she freed the fox from his cage."
+After finding the galdra, or Trollman, she freed the fox from his cage.
+The sorcerer was trying to steal their pasture."

 Helgi bending down to pat a fox on the head on a bridge.